Compare the best Registered Agent services below or get Mark Cuban's recommended one.

 Yes.
 If your registered agent is an individual, that person must live in Idaho.
 If your agent is a business entity, that company must either be a domestic Idaho business or one with the authority to conduct business in the state.

 Idaho keeps the process of changing your registered agent about as simple as it gets.
 All you have to do is download the Statement of Change of Registered Agent, Registered Office, or Both form, fill it out, and submit it.
 If you file this by mail, the fee is $20; filing online eliminates the fee completely.
-For more information on how to change your registered agent in Idaho, look here.
+For more information, see our Idaho change of registered agent page.

 If your registered agent chooses to resign and no longer serves as your agent, they will notify you in writing of when their resignation becomes effective, giving you time to make alternative arrangements.
 After they’ve notified you, your agent will file the Statement of Resignation of Registered Agent form with the Secretary of State.
 There is no filing fee.